ummahafsahimi/ummahafsahimi.github.io/index.md

 Provisioned an AWS EKS cluster using kubectl with 3 EC2 worker nodes and 1 Fargate profile for workload separation.
 Deployed stateful applications (MySQL and phpMyAdmin) to EC2 nodes using Helm charts with Persistent Volume Claims for data persistence.
 Deployed the stateless Java Maven application on Fargate with 3 replicas for high availability and cost efficiency.

 Integrated AWS ECR as the container registry and built a Jenkins CI/CD pipeline to automate the entire deployment workflow.
-Configured Kubernetes Horizontal Pod Autoscaler (min=1, regular=2, max=3) to dynamically scale based on load while optimizing costs.
+Configured Kubernetes Horizontal Pod Autoscaler (min=1, regular=2, max=3) to scale based on load while optimizing costs dynamically.

 **Technologies:** AWS EKS & ECR • Kubernetes • Docker • Helm • Jenkins • Java/Maven • MySQL • Fargate • Linux • Git